Adventure Travel in Las Vegas

 What happens in Las Vegas stays in Las Vegas…. except that in my opinion, if that’s the approach that you’re going to take during a trip to Sin City, you will miss out on some of the most dramatic natural landscapes and exciting outdoor adventures this country has to offer.

-During our Jeep trip in Las Vegas, I would post a few pictures on Facebook.
+During our Jeep trip in Las Vegas, I would post pictures on Facebook.
 I would post each morning before we would head out on our adventures, and again most evenings after arriving back to the blinding beacon of light that is the Las Vegas Strip.
-Those pictures were (and still are) some of the most popular pictures I’ve ever put on social media – and with good reason.
+Those pictures were (and still are) some of the most popular pictures I’ve ever shared on social media – and with good reason.
 As one friend commented, “I’ve been to Vegas and I had no idea it is surrounded by so much natural beauty”

 He’s right – most people are content with sitting inside the vapid air-conditioned world of the casinos, clubs, and restaurants and never venture off the Strip, much less outside of city limits.
-If you stay indoors and inside Las Vegas, you miss out on some of the most beautiful scenery in America.
+If you stay indoors and inside Las Vegas, you miss out on some of the most beautiful scenery and incredible adventures in America.

 The Wild West still is a very wild place indeed.
 The blistering dry heat of the desert, the brilliant explosions of red, orange, and yellow rocky outcroppings, and alien landscapes of cactus, sand and tumbleweed can be quite unforgiving.
 Nearby ghost towns feature crackling wooden structures and thoroughly-baked (if well-preserved) ancient automobiles, and even the occasional WWII-era airplane.